 1. It Suppresses Your Appetite

 When you drink cold water every time hunger pangs set in, your tendency to eat more diminishes.
 One study conducted among middle-aged adults revealed that having at least 2 cups of cold water before a meal resulted in the consumption of smaller amounts of food.
-This practice when continued daily helped to
+This practice when continued daily helped to reduce weight or maintain it due to a cutback in calorie consumption.1

 2. It Contributes Zero Calories